riceissa/vim-oldfugitive/README.md

 ## Steps to reproduce

+Note: If you just want to use this plugin, use the installation instructions above.
+This section is just gives information on how this plugin was created (mostly as notes to myself).

 The basic idea is pretty simple: find an old copy of fugitive, disable all the commands (because we want the latest version of fugitive to handle those), and make available a single command that has the old behavior of `:Git diff`.